tarantool/doc/doc/1.7/book/box/authentication.rst

 the system spaces, the users -- is ‘admin’.

 An object's owner can share some rights on the object by **granting privileges** to other users.
-The following privileges are implemented:
+The following privileges can be granted:

-* Read an object,
-* Write, i.e. modify contents of an object,
-* Execute, i.e. use an object (if the privilege makes sense for the object;
-  for example, spaces can not be "executed", but functions can).
+* Read, e.g. allow select from a space
+* Write, e.g. allow update on a space
+* Execute, e.g. allow call of a function
+* Create, e.g. allow box.schema.space.create (currently this can be granted but has no effect)
+* Alter, e.g. allow box.space.x.index.y:alter (currently this can be granted but has no effect)
+* Drop, e.g. allow box.sequence.x:drop (currently this can be granted but has no effect)

 ..
 NOTE::

-   Currently, "drop" and "grant" privileges can not be granted to other users.
+   Currently, "grant" privileges can not be granted to other users.
    This possibility will be added in future versions of Tarantool.

-This is how the privilege system works under the hood.
+This is how the privilege system works.
 To be able to create objects, a user needs to have write access to Tarantool's system spaces.
 The 'admin' user, who is at the top of the hierarchy and who is the ultimate source of privileges, shares write access to a system space